 - 3 in. – $2.80 – $3.15 per sq. foot in materials and labor

-*Attached Polyiso cost associated with mechanical attachment would be based on industry average applications.
+*Attached Polyiso cost associated with a mechanical attachment would be based on industry average applications.

 Expanded Polystyrene (EPS)

-EPS can be used for roofing, walls or floor insulation, but more commonly used with concrete.
-You get more R-Value per dollar with EPS being the lowest cost insulation choice.
+EPS can be used for roofing, walls, or floor insulation, but is more commonly used with concrete.
+You get more R-Value per dollar with EPS being the lowest-cost insulation choice.

 Extruded Polystyrene (XPS)

-XPS insulation can be found in blue, pink or green and is most commonly used for wall insulation.
-This is probably what you think when you hear insulation because it is the middle of the road in terms of cost and R-Value.
+XPS insulation can be found in blue, pink, or green and is most commonly used for wall insulation.
+This is probably what you think when you hear insulation because it is the middle of the road regarding cost and R-Value.

-When you are considering single-ply membrane roofing, there are two types of membrane to choose from: TPO and EPDM.
+When considering single-ply membrane roofing, there are two types of membranes to choose from, TPO and EPDM.

-For an average 20,000 sq. foot commercial roof, it will usually cost between $1.90 and $3.50 per square foot in materials and labor to for a TPO membrane.
+An average 20,000 sq. foot commercial roof will usually cost between $6 and $12 per square foot in materials and labor for a TPO membrane.

-Ethylene Propylene Diene Monomer is a single-ply membrane that consists of a synthetic rubber compound that allows it to be flexible.
+Ethylene Propylene Diene Monomer is a single-ply membrane with a synthetic rubber compound that allows it to be flexible.
 EPDM has been used on commercial roofing facilities since the 1960s and is considered a time-tested option.

-For an average 20,000 sq. foot commercial roof, it will usually cost between $1.80 and $3.50 per square foot in materials and labor to for an EPDM membrane.
+An average 20,000 sq. foot commercial roof usually costs between $6 and $12 per square foot in materials and labor for an EPDM membrane.

-Fastened attachment is when the membrane (TPO or EPDM) is mechanically attached to the cover board with metals screws and plates.
+Fastened attachment is when the membrane (TPO or EPDM) is mechanically attached to the cover board with metal screws and plates.
 These are inserted along the seams of the membrane sheet.

-A chemically adhered membrane is rolled out onto the cover board after a bonding adhesive is applied.
-This method does not penetrate the membrane which alleviates the chance of leaks even more.
+A chemically adhered membrane is rolled out onto the cover board after applying a bonding adhesive.
+This method does not penetrate the membrane, alleviating the chance of leaks even more.

-Below is a table of cost estimates based on an average size roof:
+Below is a table of cost estimates based on an average-sized roof:

 |045 mils Thickness||065 mils Thickness|